hilbix/ansible/roles/README.md

 - Each main role has its own README.md
   - Roles are usually named after the package they use with the same case as the package
   - Hence role names usually are all lowercase
-  - main roles contain the install task is some is needed
+  - main roles contain the install task if some is needed
 - `handlers/` are named after their role
-  - The action is uppercase
+  - The action is capitalized
-  - The name is the same case as the role
+  - The name has the same case as the role
 - Example standard handler names for `something/handler/`:
   - `Restart something` (includes `Start`)
   - `Reload something` (includes `Start`)